miv51/Quantum_Price_Levels_for_US_Equities/README.md

 # Quantum_Price_Levels_for_US_Equities
 Python implementation of an adaptation of the quantum price levels described in Lee's 2020 Quantum finance book.

 The notebook <code/>Quantum_Price_Levels_Calc.ipynb</code> provides a python implementation and a step-by-step explaination to perform the calculation.

+The python script <code/>Dash_App_Qpls_Calc.py</code> provides a candlestick chart dashboard that shows the quantum price levels nearest to the last closing price in the 1 and 5-minute timeframes in the form of a dash application.